Dynamical Mean-Field Theory for Quantum Chemistry

 {\it Acknowledgements:} We thank Garnet Chan for helpful conversations.
-AJM was supported by the National Science Foundation under grant DMR-075847 and NL by the Nanoscale Science and Engineering Initiative of the National Science Foundation under Award Number CHE-0641523 and by the New York State Office of Science, Technology, and Academic Research (NYSTAR).
+AJM was supported by the National Science Foundation under Grants No. DMR-075847 and No.No.
+1006282 and NL by the Nanoscale Science and Engineering Initiative of the National Science Foundation under Grant No. CHE-0641523 and by the New York State Office of Science, Technology, and Academic Research (NYSTAR).
 Part of this research was conducted at the Center for Nanophase Materials Sciences, which is sponsored at Oak Ridge National Laboratory by the Division of Scientific User Facilities, U.S. Department of Energy.